 Many individuals with Tourette syndrome notice improvement of their symptoms in their late teens and early 20s.
 As a result, some may actually become symptom-free or no longer need medication for tic suppression.
 Although the disorder is generally lifelong and chronic, it is not a degenerative condition.
 Individuals with Tourette syndrome have a normal life expectancy.
-TS does not impair intelligence.
-Although tic symptoms tend to decrease with age, it is possible that neurobehavioral disorders such as depression, panic attacks, mood swings, and antisocial behaviors can persist and cause impairment in adult life.
+Tourette syndrome does not impair intelligence.
+Although tic symptoms tend to decrease with age, it is possible that neurobehavioral disorders such as ADHD, OCD, depression, generalized anxiety, panic attacks, and mood swings can persist and cause impairment in adult life.

 NIH Neurological Institute